phunware/maas-loyalty-android-sdk/README.md

 Phunware will maintain a pending balance for your previously opted in users on our servers.
 You can request this balance at any time (after opt in).

-The actual user balance will be returned along with the provided image and metadata you have previously setup in the portal for your loyalty coin.
+The actual user balance will be returned along with the provided image and metadata you have previously setup in the portal for your loyalty token.

 ```kotlin
 Loyalty.assetManager().balance(object : AssetManager.BalanceListener {